Would you like to be the energy behind change in our industry? Check out opportunities here.

 What are your daily tasks like?

 I work for AGR’s Reservoir Management team in Norway.
 Luckily for me, my role entails a great degree of variety and international interactions.
-For instance, I’m responsible for projects in Mexico, advisory for our Blue Nile project in Sudan, as well as the management of our exploration department along with a variety of smaller projects.
+For instance, I’m responsible for projects in Brazil, reserves and resources evaluation advisory, as well as the management of our CO2 geological storage expertise along with a variety of smaller field development projects.

 How has your career developed over the years at AGR?

-I was managing the Reservoir Management business in a company which AGR acquired in 2005.
-After joining the global AGR group of companies, I remained in the Manager position until 2012, after which I became Exploration Manager within the Reservoir group.
+I was managing the Reservoir Management business in a company which joined AGR back in 2005.
+After joining the global AGR well and reservoir consultancy organisation, I remained in the Manager position until 2012, after which I became Exploration Manager within the Reservoir group.

-With this new role, I’ve had more time for project work and direct interactions with highly technical team members on a more regular basis.
+In that role, I had more time for reservoir engineering work and direct interactions with highly technical team members on a more regular basis.
 I’ve also found this experience to be highly fruitful and rewarding, as I’ve been able to further develop my own skills, both as a manager specialising in exploration and in asset evaluation for fields under development and fields in production.

 How have AGR facilitated career progression to have kept you at the company for such a long time?